abond936/My-Journal/docs/Project.md

 ---------------------------------
 Status: 🟡 Operational

-Content will be consumed through a grid-based card system.
+This is the core function of the application--the consumption of stories and images.
+The vision is to make this best consumed on mobile and tablet devices and emulate a combination of MSN, YouTube, Google, and other social media apps, with content presented and consumed through a a grid-based card system.
+A card will contain

-   - Cover image
+   - Cover image (sometime optional)
    - Title
    - Tags
+   - Excerpt (sometimes)
+   - Full text (sometimes)

 #### Current Features
 - Basic card layout connected to Entries only

 #### Planned Features
-- Connected to Tags, Albums and Entries
+- Connected to Entries and Albums, navigated by Tags
   - Each dimension and tag requires a card
     - Image, Name, Entries/Albums
 - Improved styling